saucelabs/sauce_bindings/website/README.md

-This website was created with [Docusaurus](https://docusaurus.io/).
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 # How to update Sauce Bindings website